zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

 If you have code that uses the same dependencies as the ones provided in the examples docs, you can simply update the example pipeline code (or even add new pipelines) by pushing to a git repository, and reusing existing [environment builds](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs) of the example pipelines.

 Of course, in order to be able to do that, you need to be able to push to the code repository.
-You can either:
+You can do this by following these steps:

-* Fork the zenml repository, so that the examples directory is within your code, and you can edit it in your fork, or
+1. Fork an existing Github repository or create a new one.

-* Create a new code repository with a new token that allows you to push.
-You can then copy the examples code into your new code repository, and edit it.
+2. Push your code to the repository.
+Alternatively, you can copy the example code from the ZenML repository to your new repository and make the necessary modifications.

+3. Register the new code repository with ZenML by following [code repository guide](../component-guide/code-repositories/code-repositories.md).

+4. Reuse the builds from the example code repository to execute your own code using the [guide to build reuse](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs).

 Read more about how to connect a git repository to ZenML [here](connect-your-git-repository.md).

 After that is done, you can change the code and run the pipeline with your chosen execution environment build.
 Learn more about reusing execution environments [here](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs).

+{% hint style="warning" %}
+Please note that this will only work if you are using the same dependencies as the example code.
+If you are using different dependencies, such as a different framework or stack components, you will need to build and push your own Docker images to a container registry as described in the next section.
+{% endhint %}

 ### Run pipelines with custom dependencies

-If you want to run your own code with custom dependencies in the sandbox environment, you need to follow one of the following two options:

-#### Path 1: Register a new public container registry and use it in your stack

 The sandbox is a pre-configured stack that connects to and uses ZenML's public container registry.
 This allows you to execute pipelines using the provided example code and dependencies, eliminating the need to build and push Docker images to a container registry on your own.
-However, if you wish to run your own code with custom dependencies, you must register a new stack that uses a public container registry where you have `write` access.
+However, if you wish to run your own code with custom dependencies, you must register a new stack that uses a public container registry where you have `write` access and the repository is `publicly accessible` so that Kubeflow can pull the images.

 Let's take [the Docker Hub registry](https://hub.docker.com/) as an example.
 To proceed, create a Docker Hub account and establish a new repository.
 Next, create a new stack component that uses this container registry.
 You can refer to the [container registry stack component guide](../component-guide/container-registries/container-registries.md) for detailed instructions.